 - Trimming a cat’s nails takes a little practice, but it is not difficult.

 - Convincing your cat that nail trims are necessary might be the hardest part of the procedure!

-- Choose nail trimmers that are small enough for cat nails so that you can see what you are cutting.
+- Choose nail trimmers that are small enough for cat nails so you can see what you are cutting.

 - Ask your veterinarian for advice or a demonstration on trimming your cat’s nails.

 - Always trim nails in a calm environment and provide positive reinforcement.

 - Proper training to scratch on appropriate surfaces, combined with nail care, can prevent damage in the home.